vnkrtv/video-tracker/README.md

 ## Description

-Application for tracking various objects in video stream.
+Application for tracking various objects and estimating their speed in video stream.

 ## Installation